zopefoundation/z3c.formui/src/z3c/formui/README.txt

   >>> from z3c.template.template import getPageTemplate
   >>> from z3c.template.template import getLayoutTemplate

-We also need the provider TALES expression which is a part of the lookup
+The ``provider`` TALES expression which is a part of the lookup concept was already registered by the testing setup, so we don't need to do it here.
-concept:

-  >>> from zope.app.pagetemplate import metaconfigure
-  >>> from zope.contentprovider import tales
-  >>> metaconfigure.registerType('provider', tales.TALESProviderExpression)

 and the TALES expression called ``macro`` which can lookup our macro adapters.
 Yes, macros are adapters in our content/layout template concept.
 See z3c.macro